signalfx/observability-bootcamp/docs/tml/lab-otel-gdi.md

 # Lab: OpenTelemetry & Get Data In

-We are going to work in the directory `bootcamp/service/src`.
+We are going to work in the directory `o11y-bootcamp/service/src`.
 Your first task: Write a python app to count words in a text file.

 *No, wait - we've already done that for you*.

-This section will introduce the format for this workshop.

-1. First, we will introduce a challenge or task for you to complete, e.g. "Task 1: Service".

-1. There will be concepts and references for you to review.

-1. We will timebox self-paced content during a live workshop.

-1. We use `git` branches to provide important milestones after a task is complete.
-If you did not complete a specific task, you can use these milestones to proceed to the next task or review the solution.

 ## Getting started